agalue/opennms-drift-aws/README.md

 * Install Vagrant from [vagrantup.com](https://www.vagrantup.com)

+* Make sure the AMIs used for the Packer JSON files match your chosen region in AWS (Amazon Linux 2 LTS Candidate 2 for us-west-2 is the default).

 * Tweak the versions on the packer initialization scripts located at `packer/scripts`.

 * Tweak the common settings on `vars.tf`, specially `aws_key_name` and `aws_private_key`, to match the chosen region.
 All the customizable settings are defined on `vars.tf`.
 Please do not change the other `.tf` files.